-ARTICLE XV: STANDING COMMITTEES
+ARTICLE XV: STANDING COMMITTEES (Subcommittees)

-- A. The IEFASC may establish committees as necessary to perform certain duties. - B. The standing committees are formed upon approval by the active member groups of the IEFASC. - C. Standing committees may include, but not be limited to, Activities, Hospitals and Institutions, Public Relations, Outreach and any other standing committee which are deemed necessary to carry on the work of the IEFASC. - D. At the inception of these standing committees, the voting participant(s) present, in accordance with the approved election procedure will elect a Chairperson. - E. Other officers of each standing committee will be affirmed in accordance with committee guidelines.
-The Sub- Committee Chairs will be affirmed at the Area. - F. The Sub-Committee Chairs to attend the IEFASC and submit a written report.
+- A. The IEFASC may establish committees as necessary to perform certain duties. - B. The standing committees are formed upon approval by the active member groups of the IEFASC. - C. Standing committees may include, but not be limited to, Activities, Hospitals and Institutions, Public Relations, Outreach and any other standing committee which are deemed necessary to carry on the work of the IEFASC. - D. At the inception of these standing committees, the voting participant(s) present, in accordance with the approved election procedure will elect a Chairperson. - E. The Sub- Committee Chairs will be affirmed at the Area. - F. The Sub-Committee Chairs to attend the IEFASC and submit a written report.

-SECTION 2: COMMITTEE GUIDELINES
+SECTION 2: SUBCOMMITTEE GUIDELINES

-A. All standing committees of the IEFASC shall create and adopt guidelines which are consistent with

-- "A GUIDE TO LOCAL SERVICES", the Twelve Traditions of Narcotics Anonymous, the Twelve Concepts of Narcotics Anonymous and the best information available from the World Service Committee in the form of WSC approved handbooks and guidelines. - B. All committee guidelines should include, but not be limited to, their purpose, geographic boundaries, functions and responsibilities, meeting times and locations, voting procedures, trusted servant requirements, qualifications, terms and duties, funding, minutes, and policies. - C. All committees must conform to IEFASC guidelines. - D. The guidelines of each standing committee are subject to review and approval by the IEFASC. - a.
-When submitting committee guidelines, the committee must present all participants of the IEFASC with a copy of the proposed guidelines for a (1) month review.
+- A. All standing committees (subcommittees) of the IEFASC shall create and adopt guidelines which are consistent with - "A GUIDE TO LOCAL SERVICES", the Twelve Traditions of Narcotics Anonymous, the Twelve Concepts of Narcotics Anonymous and the best information available from the World Service Committee in the form of WSC approved handbooks and guidelines. - B. All subcommittee guidelines should include, but not be limited to, their purpose, geographic boundaries, functions and responsibilities, meeting times and locations, voting procedures, trusted servant requirements, qualifications, terms and duties, funding, minutes, and policies. - C. All committees must conform to IEFASC guidelines. - D. The guidelines of each standing committee are subject to review and approval by the IEFASC along with their annual budget (July-June) - a.
+When submitting subcommittee guidelines, the subcommittee must present all participants of the IEFASC with a copy of the proposed guidelines for a (1) month review.

-SECTION 3: COMMITTEE REPORTS
+SECTION 3: SUBCOMMITTEE REPORTS

-- A. Each committee Chairperson is required to submit a typed/written report containing financial information, work in progress and other committee activities including time and date of next meeting.
-These are to be submitted to the Secretary of the committee during the regular session and orally reported to the IEFASC in accordance with the agenda. - B. All committee reports will state the funds needed or used, if necessary. - C. All committees should communicate with IEFASC Vice Chairperson prior to setting meeting dates to avoid conflicts in scheduling with other committees.
+- A. Each subcommittee Chairperson is required to submit a typed/written report containing financial information, work in progress and other committee activities including time and date of next meeting.
+These are to be submitted to the Secretary of the IEFASC during the regular session and orally reported to the IEFASC in accordance with the agenda. - B. All committee reports will state the funds needed or used, if necessary. - C. All committees should communicate with IEFASC Vice Chairperson prior to setting meeting dates to avoid conflicts in scheduling with other committees.